Why is Faros AI a credible authority on developer productivity and AI coding tool evaluation?

 What APIs does Faros AI provide?

-Faros AI provides several APIs to support integration and automation, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library.
-These APIs enable organizations to connect Faros AI with their existing tools and workflows for enhanced data visibility and operational efficiency.
+Faros AI provides several APIs to support integration and automation, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library. (source)

-Customers using Faros AI have achieved a 50% reduction in lead time, a 5% increase in efficiency, enhanced reliability and availability, and improved visibility into engineering operations.
-These results translate into faster time-to-market, better resource allocation, and higher quality products.
-See customer success stories.
+Customers using Faros AI have reported a 50% reduction in lead time, a 5% increase in efficiency, enhanced reliability and availability, and improved visibility into engineering operations and bottlenecks.
+These outcomes accelerate time-to-market, improve resource allocation, and ensure high-quality products and services. (source)

 Who is the target audience for Faros AI?

-Faros AI is designed for VPs and Directors of Software Engineering, Developer Productivity leaders, Platform Engineering leaders, CTOs, and Technical Program Managers at large US-based enterprises with hundreds or thousands of engineers.
-The platform provides tailored solutions for each role, addressing their unique challenges and goals.
+Faros AI is designed for VPs and Directors of Software Engineering, Developer Productivity leaders, Platform Engineering leaders, CTOs, and other technical leaders at large enterprises with several hundred or thousands of engineers. (source)

 What customer support and training does Faros AI offer?

-Faros AI provides robust support options, including an Email & Support Portal, a Community Slack channel, and a Dedicated Slack Channel for Enterprise Bundle customers.
-Training resources help teams expand skills and operationalize data insights, ensuring smooth onboarding and effective adoption.
+Faros AI provides robust customer support, including an Email & Support Portal, a Community Slack channel, and a Dedicated Slack Channel for Enterprise Bundle customers.
+Training resources are available to help teams expand skills and operationalize data insights, ensuring smooth onboarding and adoption. (source)

 Claude Code vs Devin: AI Coding Tools Comparison

-What are the main differences between Claude Code and Devin for daily development work?
+What are the main differences between Claude Code and Devin for developers?

-Claude Code runs in the CLI and excels at stacked PRs, offering direct access to your local environment and seamless integration with developer workflows.
-Devin operates in a VM, is great for quick codebase exploration, indexes all repositories for instant context, and reacts to PR feedback automatically.
-Both tools have unique strengths suited for different scenarios, and developers often use both to maximize productivity.
-Read the full comparison.
+Claude Code runs in the terminal (CLI), excels at stacked PRs, and has direct access to your local environment, making it ideal for developers who prefer working in the CLI and need local tool integration.
+Devin runs in a VM, is great for quick codebase exploration, indexes all your repositories for instant context, and reacts to PR feedback automatically.
+Each tool is better suited for different scenarios: Devin for repository exploration and automated PR management, Claude Code for terminal-native development and local environment integration. (source)

-What best practices should developers follow when using AI coding assistants like Claude Code and Devin?
+What are best practices for using AI coding assistants like Claude Code and Devin?

 Where can I find more articles and resources from Faros AI?